Does your pickleball game need a GPS?

 Whatever the goals for your pickleball game, improvement will require work.
 Intentional–focused work.
 You will need the tools, but the tools alone will not get you there.
 You must take the tools out of the box and put them to work.

 The first step in the process is to activate your GPS.
 Figure out where you are, where you want to be, and what route you’ll take.
 The route to your best pickleball game is a lifelong journey, and chances are your GPS will constantly be recalculating – enjoy the process and remember that CJ and I are here (it is what we do).
+We’ll be starting another class of THE Pickleball System soon.

 Like what you see?